Socorro is a crash ingestion pipeline.

 Important services in the diagram:

 Collector: Collects incoming crash reports via HTTP POST.
-The collector we use is called Antenna.
-It saves crash data to AWS S3 and publishes crash ids to Pub/Sub for processing.
+It saves crash data to AWS S3 and publishes crash ids to AWS SQS for processing.

 Processor: Processes crashes and extracts data from minidumps, generates crash signatures, performs other analysis, and saves everything as a processed crash.